 Part 1: All Subtitles can be Extracted from DVD?

-Soft Subtitles: soft subtitles are subtitles that are not IN the actually video.
+Soft Subtitles: Soft subtitles are subtitles that are not IN the actually video.
 The DVD video file and subtitles are separate as individual files.
 You can rip soft subtitles from DVD as separate .srt or .ssa file.

-Forced Subtitles: forced subtitles are commonly on movies and only display subtitles when the characters speak a foreign or alien language.
+Forced Subtitles: Forced subtitles are commonly on movies and only display subtitles when the characters speak a foreign or alien language.
 For instance, if the movie uses English for most part, interspersed with some Spanish language, then the forced subtitles only appear in English when the Spanish dialogue shows up.
 Hence, you're also able to extract forced subtitles from DVD.

-Closed Captions: closed captions are essential for people with impaired hearing and are different from the common DVD subtitles.
+Closed Captions: Closed captions are essential for people with impaired hearing and are different from the common DVD subtitles.
 Usually, DVD subtitles are decoded by the DVD player, while Closed Captions are decoded by the TV.
 Generally, there is hardly no closed captions used in common DVDs.

 To sum up, when it comes to strip DVD subtitles, it mainly refers to soft subtitles or forced subtitles, not hard subtitles/closed captions.

 From the first part, you know what kind of subtitles can be ripped from DVD disc.
-And now it's time to show you how to remove soft subtitles, forced subtitles or closed captions from DVD as separate .srt, .ass or .ssa file.
+And now it's time to show you how to rip soft subtitles, forced subtitles or closed captions from DVD as separate .srt, .ass or .ssa file.
 Generally two steps to go: rip DVD to VIDEO_TS folder and extract subtitles from VIDEO_TS folder via subtitle extractor tool.

 Step 1: Free Rip DVD to VIDEO_TS Folder

 For Windows PC, you can consider to use free DVD ripper DVD Shrink to free rip DVD to VIDEO_TS folder first.